 - Number of Players: 2 to 10 players

-- Total Number of Cards: 112 cards (More information below)
+- Total Number of Cards: 112 cards (108 usable cards and 4 Blank Wild Cards)(More information below)

-- Brand: Mattel
+- Owning Brand: Mattel

-Objective of the Game
+The Objective of Playing UNO Card Game

-The goal of the game is to be the first player to reach a predetermined number of points, or to be the last player with cards in their hand.
+The goal of the game is to be the first player to reach a predetermined number of points or to be the last player with cards in their hand.

 UNO Cards Deck

-UNO is a popular card game that is played with a deck of 112 card(After 2018 New Card Addition).
-In this usable UNO cards are 108 and the remaining 4 cards are 3 blank customizable Wild Cards and 1 Hand shuffle Cards.
+UNO is a popular card game that is played with a deck of 112 cards (After the 2018 New Card Addition).
+In this usable UNO cards are 108 and the remaining 4 cards are 3 blank customizable Wild Cards and 1 Hand shuffle Card.
 (Read More about How Many Cards are in UNO here.)
-The additonal 4 cards containing Blank customizable Wild cards and the Hand Shuffle Card was added on the 2018 Rule Change.
+The additional 4 cards containing Blank customizable Wild cards and the Hand Shuffle Card were added to the 2018 Rule Change.

 The deck consists of four suits (Red, Yellow, Green, and Blue).